mehwaffle10/Waffle_Balance/README.md

 ### Builder
 - Increased swing speed on man-made structures and wood
-- Decreased swing speed on dirt
+- Decreased swing speed on dirt and gold

 ### Knight and Builder
 - Double damage for digging wood or stone (3 hits for wood block, 4 for stone block)